MarsBased/handbook/guides/seo-guidelines.md

+# The MarsBased SEO Guidelines

 As a development consultancy, we get the chance to work on very different products and projects.
 From all of them, we learn something new, but in all of them, we apply our previous knowledge.

-With over 20 different projects in our first two years, we've compiled our SEO 101 that we apply to all our projects.
+With dozens of different projects in well over five years, we've compiled our SEO 101 that we apply to all our projects.

 # Tools

 Before getting into detail, here are the tools that you will need.

-## Google Webmaster Tools
+## Google Search Console (previously know as Google Webmaster Tools)

-<strong>URL:</strong> <a href="https://www.google.com/webmasters/tools/" title="Google Webmaster Tools" target="_blank">https://www.google.com/webmasters/tools/</a>
+<strong>URL:</strong> <a href="https://search.google.com/search-console" title="Google Search Console" target="_blank">https://search.google.com/search-console</a>

-<strong>Description:</strong> Google Webmaster Tools is a Google service to list and manage your domains.
+<strong>Description:</strong> Google Seatch Console is a Google service to list and manage your domains.
 From domain verification to keyword analysis, this is a very useful tool.
 Amongst other things, you can verify the schema.org data, the robots.txt file and the sitemap structure.

-We will use Google Webmaster Tools to add all variants of the same domain, in order to claim and verify them:
+We will use the Search Console to add all variants of the same domain, in order to claim and verify them:

 * http://marsbased.com
 * http://www.marsbased.com